We unpack the common difficulties faced by the transportation and logistics industry.

 If deliveries are taking longer than usual or products aren't being shipped out fast enough, the problem most likely lies in the amount of staff you have.
 Therefore, hiring more staff would be the right way to go based on your data.
 Your employees are trying their best to make it on time, but factors like distance and traffic severely affect quality of service.
 More hands on deck equals more customer touchpoints addressed.

-With so many offsite employees in different areas, real-time view of your entire transport and logistics organization can be a struggle.
+With so many offsite employees in different areas, getting a real-time view of your entire operation can be a struggle for any organisation in the transportation and logistics industry.
 Yet, true visibility is one of the best ways to optimise operations.

 Using a digital dashboard that is specifically engineered for business intelligence is your saving grace.
-These platforms help you visualise your resources – from how it’s being used to whether it’s benefitting your business or not.
+These platforms help you visualise your resources—from how those resources are being used to whether they are benefiting your business or not.
 In fact, our business intelligence platform, Motionboard, has the capability to do this.

 This valuable information gives you the power to discover hurdles, obstacles and inefficiencies that may be impacting your business.
 You can then address these concerns by changing them while having the confidence to do so because you’ll be supported by the data.

 Making deliveries comes with its share of risks and accidents.
-That’s a given and no matter how much you prepare, it’s impossible to eliminate the likelihood of it happening.
-But managers, CEO’s and business operators can play a role in significantly reducing its occurrence.
+That’s a given for any business in the transportation and logistics industry, and no matter how much you prepare, it’s impossible to completely eliminate the likelihood that something might go wrong.
+But managers, CEOs and business operators can play a role in significantly reducing the occurrence of accidents.